 top of page

 35 million* Indian females are missing today.
 Some were killed in the womb, some as infants, while others succumbed in their desperate bid to have a male child.
-As the pendulum swings alarmingly towards a lopsided sex ratio,
+As the pendulum swings alarmingly towards a lopsided sex ratio, women find themselves being tugged from both ends.

 On the one hand, they are pressurised to aggravate the shortage by acting as fertility machines for male heirs.
 However, as the number of ‘bare sticks’ or bachelors grows, they are also made to fill the deficit by being trafficked for marriage or even shared among brothers.
 As the situation gets more and more precarious, cracks in the walls of the family unit are beginning to show.